 - using the most suitable promotion.»

 Design aspect.
-No doubt, 4P theory is highly applicable in design for e-commerce.
-The Price of product is usually the furthest part from designer’s decisions as it is decided and given by the stakeholders ordering design part of work.
-In perspective of Product it works only partly being applicable to those cases when users buy digital products or services, let’s say mobile applications, which also need UI/UX design.
+No doubt, the 4P theory is highly applicable in design for e-commerce.
+The Price of the product is usually the furthest part from the designer’s decisions as it is decided and given by the stakeholders ordering the design part of the work.
+From the perspective of Product it works only partly being applicable to those cases when users buy digital products or services, let’s say mobile applications, which also need UI/UX design.

 However, talking about the other two factors we can see how actual they are in terms of design effort and creativity.
-Indeed, designers creating websites or apps for e-commerce, create the right Place for trading and are responsible for making this place comfortable, attractive and correspondent to the product nature as well as target audience expectations.
-As for the Promotion, today online marketing features numerous ways of presenting the product and achieve the target audience; its effectiveness also significantly depends on design decisions.
+Indeed, designers creating websites or apps for e-commerce, create the right Place for trading and are responsible for making this place comfortable, attractive, and correspondent to the product nature as well as target audience expectations.
+As for the Promotion, today’s online marketing features numerous ways of presenting the product and achieving the target audience; its effectiveness also significantly depends on design decisions.

-Neglecting close interconnection and mutual influence of all those factors on the final result increases risk of poor rates.
-Design decisions made on the basis of those factors supporting each other help to provide pleasant, positive, easy-to-use and user-focused e-commerce platforms.
+Neglecting close interconnection and mutual influence of all those factors on the final result increases the risk of poor rates.
+Design decisions made on the basis of those factors supporting each other help to provide pleasant, positive, easy-to-use, and user-focused e-commerce platforms.

 The bottom line

 The set of business terms and their definitions given above builds the bridge between business strategies and designs able to efficiently support them.
 However, it’s very easy to get overwhelmed with all those techniques and forget the first and most important thing.
-There are no any sophisticated design solutions, marketing techniques and any sort of magic which will sell the bad product for a long time.
+There are no sophisticated design solutions, marketing techniques, and any sort of magic that will sell the bad product for a long time.
 Surely, there can be some effect, but it will never retain the users.
-Positive experience of interaction with a website will not overcome bad experience of interaction with low-quality product or service.
+The positive experience of interaction with a website will not overcome a bad experience of interaction with a low-quality product or service.

 The offer is the key.
-Design is an actionable and helpful tool on every stage of launching, presenting and promoting the product, informing users about it and selling it in fast and easy way.
-Nevertheles, if the product is of poor quality, successfull design of e-commerce platform isn’t going to make it better.
-Think over the product and its user first, only then design will give it the chance to beam at full.
+Design is an actionable and helpful tool in every stage of launching, presenting, and promoting the product, informing users about it, and selling it in a fast and easy way.
+Nevertheless, if the product is of poor quality, the successful design of an e-commerce platform isn’t going to make it better.
+Think over the product and its user first, only then the design will give it the chance to beam at full.

 «To satisfy our customers’ needs, we’ll give them what they want, not what we want to give them.» Steve James